Q. What is Cisco DNA Center?

 ● Enable cross-domain interworking: Cisco DNA Center connects with campus, data center, security, collaboration, and other domains to enable smooth cross-domain interworking.

-● Bridge to the past: Cisco DNA Center seamlessly bridges your current and future networks by supporting both new and existing deployments.
+● Bridge to the past and the future: Cisco DNA Center seamlessly bridges your current and future networks by supporting both new and existing deployments.

 Q. What are the key features of Cisco DNA Center?

-● Platform: Cisco DNA Center provides an open, extensible platform that Cisco partners can use to create value-added applications that build on the native capabilities of Cisco DNA Center.
-Such applications can simplify IT workflows, integrate with other technologies such as WAN and data center, and even interact with third-party network equipment.
+● DevOps: Cisco DNA Center provides an open, extensible platform that Cisco partners can use to create value-added applications that build on the native capabilities of Cisco DNA Center.
+Such applications can simplify IT workflows, integrate with other technologies such as WAN and data center technologies, and even interact with third-party network equipment.

 Q. What analytic functions does Cisco DNA Center provide?